Juan M. Mendez, JD, Chairman – President/Owner, Tara/Jordan Management, Ltd.

 Cheryl has served on the boards of numerous organizations including: the North Lawndale Employment Network, Genesis Housing Development Corporation and Court Theatre.
 Cheryl attended Georgetown University where she received a Bachelor of Arts degree in Government and History and graduated with honors from Tufts University with a Master’s in Urban and Environmental Planning and Policy.

-Manuel Cuevas-Trisán joined Motorola’s Legal Department as Labor & Employment Counsel 1998.
-He leads the Labor & Employment team since 2012 and the Privacy & Data Protection practice, which he established, and became Chief Human Resources Officer of the company in November of 2015.
-In addition to leading the People strategy of Motorola Solutions, he oversees the activities of the company’s non-profit, philanthropic arm, the Motorola Solutions Foundation.
-Mr. Cuevas-Trisán’s areas of expertise include EEO compliance, human resources management, corporate restructuring, downsizing, outsourcing, M&A, privacy/data protection, commercial and employment litigation, terminations, restrictive covenants, internal investigations, business immigration and talent mobility.
-From 2007-2010, Mr. Cuevas-Trisán served as Senior Commercial Counsel for Motorola’s Supply Chain organization, and led the legal team that supported Mobile Devices sales and field operations throughout Latin America.
-Prior to Motorola, Mr. Cuevas-Trisán worked at the Puerto Rico law firm of McConnell Valdés and served as judicial clerk at the Puerto Rico Court of Appeals.
+Prior to joining Motorola as Employment Counsel in 1998, Mr. Cuevas-Trisán worked at the Puerto Rico law firm of McConnell Valdés and served as judicial clerk at the Puerto Rico Court of Appeals.
 He received his B.A., magna cum laude, from the University of Notre Dame, and earned his J.D., cum laude, from the University of Puerto Rico, School of Law.
-He obtained his Information Privacy Professional (CIPP) and Information Privacy Manager (CIPM) certifications from the International Association of Privacy Professionals in 2011 and 2013, respectively.
+He obtained Information Privacy Professional (CIPP) and Information Privacy Manager (CIPM) certifications from the International Association of Privacy Professionals in 2011 and 2013, respectively.
+In November of 2019, Manuel completed a Master’s Degree in Executive Coaching & Leadership through Universitat de Barcelona/OBS.

 Ignacio Lopez – National Louis University